Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

     For these to show up, :meth:`.CommandTree.sync` needs to be called for **each** guild using the ``guild`` keyword-argument.

+Whilst multiple guilds can be specified on a single command, it's important to be aware that after syncing individually to each guild, each guild is then maintaing its own copy of the command.

+New changes will require syncing to every guild again, which can cause a temporary mismatch with what a guild has and what's defined in code.

 Since guild commands can be useful in a development scenario, as often we don't want unfinished commands to propagate to all guilds, the library offers a helper method :meth:`.CommandTree.copy_global_to` to copy all global commands to a certain guild for syncing: